Master of Business Administration – Marketing and International Management | Antonine University

 Teaching Methods

 The teaching methods of the different modules and courses at the Antonine School of Business (ASB) are based on a curricular perspective, mainly targeting knowledge building as well as competency and skill development.
-The teaching methodologies give precedence to the course content and are not restricted to a specific and sole teaching pattern notwithstanding the adoption of a learning environment promoting a social constructivist approach.
+These methodologies prioritize course content and are not restricted to a single teaching pattern, promoting a learning environment that embraces a social constructivist approach.

 Evaluation Process

-The assessment system of the course modules at the ABS allows students to progress at their own pace without disregarding, at the same time, the overall learning progress of the group of learners in the same pedagogical structure.
-The assessment modalities are centered around 3 main categories: diagnostic, formative, and summative.
-The learning assessment is mainly carried out via written tests conducted continuously throughout the academic semester.
-The partial examination gives the students the opportunity to redefine their progress and adjust their academic performance according to the results obtained.
+The assessment system for course modules at the ABS allows students to progress at their own pace while considering the overall learning progress of the group.
+Assessment modalities are centered around 3 main categories: diagnostic, formative, and summative.
+The learning assessment is mainly conducted through continuous written tests throughout the academic semester.
+Partial examinations provide students with opportunities to redefine their progress and adjust their academic performance accordingly.

 Program Learning Outcomes (PLOs)